 Launched in 2001, the SALB initiative started under the impulse of the United Nations Geographic Information Working Group (UNGIWG) and was initially led and implemented by the World Health Organization (WHO).
-The overall concept, methodology and objectives were elaborated during this period and the initiative allowed starting the collection of SALB GIS datasets and historical changes as well as National Geospatial Information Authorities contact details.
+The overall concept, methodology and objectives were elaborated during this period and allowed to start the collection of geospatial datasets and historical changes as well as National Geospatial Information Authorities contact details.

 SALB regional partners